dizmo/Accordion/README.md

 ### Nesting

-Accordion panels can also be nested quite easily by just repeating analogous HTML in the `.dizmo-accordion-panel-body-content` section, e.g.:
+Accordion panels can also be nested quite easily by just repeating analogous HTML in the `.dizmo-accordion-panel-body-content` section or a panel, e.g.:
 ```js
 <li class='dizmo-accordion-panel'>
     <div class='dizmo-accordion-panel-header'>..</div>